 To join the Preservation Plan drafting process, contact Kim Kourany, at email@example.com.
 All property owners are encouraged to help develop the Preservation Plan to ensure their perspectives are considered.
 There is significant work involved in writing a Preservation Plan.
 All property owners and other stakeholders are welcome to attend the meetings.
 Other Meridian-Kessler residents, who want to learn more about the process of developing a Preservation Plan, are also welcome to observe the meetings.
 Visit www.washingtonpark.mkna.org for meeting times and locations and be sure to watch your email for more information.

-Comments are monitored and generally will be posted if they are on topic and not abusive.
+Comments are monitored and are posted if they are on topic and not abusive.
+Email questions to firstname.lastname@example.org.

 Historic Washington Park